An introduction to explainable AI with Shapley values

 To understand a feature’s importance in a model it is necessary to understand both how changing that feature impacts the model’s output, and also the distribution of that feature’s values.
 To visualize this for a linear model we can build a classical partial dependence plot and show the distribution of feature values as a histogram on the x-axis:

-The gray horizontal line in the plot above represents the expected value of the model when applied to the boston housing dataset.
-The vertical gray line represents the average value of the AGE feature.
-Note that the blue partial dependence plot line (which the is average value of the model output when we fix the AGE feature to a given value) always passes through the interesection of the two gray expected value lines.
+The gray horizontal line in the plot above represents the expected value of the model when applied to the California housing dataset.
+The vertical gray line represents the average value of the median income feature.
+Note that the blue partial dependence plot line (which the is average value of the model output when we fix the median income feature to a given value) always passes through the interesection of the two gray expected value lines.
 We can consider this intersection point as the “center” of the partial dependence plot with respect to the data distribution.
 The impact of this centering will become clear when we turn to Shapley values next.

 Reading SHAP values from partial dependence plots